cackle-rs/cackle-action/README.md

 * Checks out your code
 * Installs a Rust toolchain
 * Installs Cackle
-* `cackle check`: Checks your cackle.toml against your checked in Cargo.lock
+* `cargo acl -n`: Checks your cackle.toml against your checked in Cargo.lock
-* `cackle cargo test`: Runs your tests under cackle (remove this if it's not something you want to check)
+* `cargo acl -n test`: Runs your tests under cackle (remove this if it's not something you want to check)

 ## Example workflow - Validate latest semver-compatible dependencies